TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/0-Introduction/2-target-audience.rst

 * Beginners, who want to use Extbase and Fluid right from scratch as a basis for their own extensions.
 * Experienced developers, who want to learn Extbase and Fluid before beginning a new project.
-* Developers, who want to port their existing extensions to FLOW3.
 * Deciders, who want to gain a technical overview of the new framework.